Vectra AI: History

 The company's current CEO is Hitesh Sheth.

 Product

 Vectra AI automates threat detection.
 The Vectra AI Platform with Attack Signal Intelligence uses AI to analyze the behavior of attackers and automatically apply triage.
 These threats are then correlated, and each security incident is prioritized.
 The platform employs the integrated signal powering Extended Detection and Response (XDR).
 XDR is designed to help with threat detection and response challenges in real-time.
 In 2023 Vectra announced an update to their Cloud Detection and Response for Amazon Web Services.
-In 2025, Vectra AI was included in a Solutions Review article summarizing that year’s Gartner Magic Quadrant for Network Detection and Response.

 Funding

 Vectra AI raised a total of $350 million in funding and is considered a Unicorn with its $1.2 billion valuation.

-Investors

-Vectra AI has secured investments from a diverse group of investors, including Khosla Ventures, IA Ventures, Accel Partners, Atlantic Bridge, Wipro Ventures, AME Cloud Ventures, Intel Capital, DAG Ventures, Ireland Strategic Investment Fund, Junos Innovation Fund (Juniper), Nissho Electronics, Silver Lake, TCV, and Blackstone.